 Pneumatic PID controller

-Pneumatic PID controller A while ago I wrote an article about proportional-integral-derivative (PID) controllers, where I talked about the idea
+Pneumatic PID controller A while ago I wrote an article about proportional-integral-derivative (PID) controllers, where I talked about the idea behind them.

 Pneumatic PID controller